jack-pappas/fsharp-logic-examples/readme.md

 ### F# porting notes ###
  - Turned off the F# compiler warning `FS0025` (about incomplete pattern matches).
 These matches are found throughout the original OCaml code and eliminating them *correctly* would require extensive changes to the code; so, for compatibility purposes, the code has been left as-is and the warning disabled to promote readability.
  - Run a few examples with 10MB stack using `runWithStackFrame` in `initialization.fsx`.
 These examples result in stackoverflow exception in F# on Windows due to small 1MB stack (see extensive discussion [here](http://stackoverflow.com/questions/7947446/why-does-f-impose-a-low-limit-on-stack-size)).
+ - Redefined `Failure` active patterns to accommodate `KeyNotFoundException`, `ArgumentException`, etc. The OCaml version makes use of `Failure` as a control flow, the F# version throws different kinds of exceptions which weren't caught by default `Failure`.
+The active pattern might be updated to handle other exceptions later (see the detailed function in the beginning of `lib.fs`).